"I Know My Life Would Look Alright if I Could See it on the Silver Screen": A Biography of Glenn Frey (1948-2016)

 The Rock'n'Roll Hall of Fame induction was a rewarding experience that featured the first and only time all seven current and former members of the Eagles played onstage together.
 Those landmark performances of Take It Easy and Hotel California were not to be the last that was heard from the Eagles, though.
 A little over a year later, Glenn once again joined the then-current Eagles (Don Felder, Joe Walsh, Timothy Schmit, and Don Henley) onstage for concerts to celebrate the millennium in Los Angeles.

 The Eagles line-up was to change once more not long after those performances; Don Felder got the boot.
-It seems Glenn and Don Henley thought Felder was destructive to the band rather than an asset to it.
-The LA Times has an article giving some of the details.
-(In 2006, a settlement was agreed to, although a few bumps in the road still remained).
+Glenn and Don Henley thought Felder was destructive to the band rather than an asset to it, and they were tired of his constant negativity.
+His firing led to an acrimonious lawsuit.
+In 2006, a settlement was agreed to, although a few bumps in the road still remained.
 Glenn decided not to hire a replacement, choosing to use a backup musician (Steuart Smith) to fill out the sound in concert and recording with the band as a foursome in the studio.

 As that foursome, the Eagles continued to tour all over the world as part of a "Millennium Tour" in 2000-2001.
 Then, after a couple of years off, they began the "Farewell I" tour in 2003, which also produced a DVD.
 That tour morphed into the "California tour" of 2005 where they amazingly continued to sell out show after show in the golden state area, able to rake in the money without traveling further than Las Vegas (besides a brief jaunt to Hawaii for a few concerts and some fun in the sun, no doubt).
 For a time, it seemed that might be the end, as Glenn spoke of the appropriateness of finishing out in California where they started.